 While you may know which grains, fruits, vegetables and protein foods are safe on your soy- and gluten-free diet, you may not have given any thought to the oil you use in cooking.
 Luckily, there are a number of healthy cooking oils safe for you to include in your diet.

 Soy is one of the most common food allergies, according to Food Allergy Research and Education, and while allergic reactions tend to be mild in most cases, they can lead to anaphylaxis.

-**Because soy is a common food allergen, foods that contain it are required to provide a clear and visible ingredient statement indicating as much.** Soy is in a variety of foods, including cereals, cookies and low-fat peanut butter.
-It's also an oil and may be one of the oils used in various vegetable oils.
+Because soy is a common food allergen, foods that contain it are required to provide a clear and visible ingredient statement indicating as much.
+Soy is in a variety of foods, including cereals, cookies and low-fat peanut butter.
+Soybean oil and may be one of the oils used in products that contain vegetable oils.

 About Gluten Allergies

 Gluten is a grain protein found in wheat, rye and barley.
 People who are sensitive to gluten, which includes those with celiac disease and nonceliac gluten sensitivity, need to avoid foods that contain these ingredients to prevent reactions.

 For people with celiac disease, eating foods that contain gluten can cause serious damage to the digestive tract, while those with nonceliac gluten sensitivity experience some digestive stress but no permanent damage, according to the University of Chicago Celiac Disease Center.

 Oils are generally not a source of gluten, although they may come in contact with the protein if manufactured in a facility that also makes gluten-containing foods.

 Olive oil is a naturally soy- and gluten-free cooking oil.
 It has a distinct fruity flavor and makes a good oil choice for light stir-fries and quick sautés.
 The light olive oil works well in baked goods due to its milder flavor.
 If cooking at very high temperatures, however, extra virgin and virgin olive oil are not the best choices.